 Earthspan principals conduct long-term studies on migrating peregrines at Assateague Island, MD/VA (autumn since 1970) and Padre Island, TX (autumn and spring since autumn 1977).
-We have expended almost 50,000 man-hours of survey time in observing over 62,000 peregrines and capturing 14,331.
+We have expended more than 50,000 man-hours of survey time in observing over 63,000 peregrines and capturing 14,588.
 The tundra Peregrine has made a significant recovery and has been removed from the list of endangered species, yet continued monitoring of populations is imperative.
 Because of the continuity and standard method for data collection these surveys have become an essential tool in that effort.
 Our database at Assateague includes sightings of every other raptor we have observed on the Island since 1970.
-Nearly 90% of all observations there have been recorded by three experienced individuals, who have also conducted springtime studies at Padre Island.
+Over 90% of all observations there have been recorded by three experienced individuals, who have also conducted springtime studies at Padre Island.
 At Padre a more diverse cast of highly qualified individuals has participated.

 Our work in these studies with satellite-received telemetry allows us to continue elucidating previously undescribed aspects of the tundra Peregrine’s wintering biology and continental migration and to identify critical habitats.
 Given available technologies, Assateague and Padre remain ideal laboratories in which to study and address present and future issues of concern to Peregrines, other Neotropical migrants, and humans.
 In recent years we have studied emerging infectious pathogens such as West Nile Virus and Avian Influenza in partnership with U.S. Government entities, and currently address contaminants through studies related to the 2010 Gulf oil spill.